Frequently Asked Questions About Driving for Uber and Driving for Lyft

 Which Is Better?
 Driving for Lyft vs Uber

-To maximize on your earnings, it’s wise to drive for both Lyft and Uber.
-Each has its own reputation within different circles.
-Also rates vary so it's best to try out both to see where you're earning the most.
+Also, rates vary, so it's best to try out both to see where you're earning the most.
 Learn quickly what the peak hours are (Uber calls these "price surges"; Lyft calls them "prime time") because that's when you're making the most money.

-These peak hours tend to be very late at night or early in the morning.
+These peak hours for trips are generally very late at night or early in the morning.
 Events that draw many rides include sports events, concerts, trade shows, conventions and the good old visit to the local bar.

-One nifty feature that Lyft offers that Uber does not is the built-in tips on the app.
-Uber drivers can only take cash if the customer has cash readily available.
-Some states have put pressure on Uber to add a tipping option, however, so check to see what the options are in your state..
+One nifty feature that Lyft offers that Uber does not is the built-in tips on its app.
+Uber drivers can only take cash if the customer has money readily available.

-UberEATS is a food delivery service from local restaurants.
-Customers choose their menu items and pay for it.
-UberEATS picks up the food and delivers it to the customer.
+Customers choose their menu items and pay for them.
+Drivers pick up the meals and make the deliveries.

-UberEATS drivers work whenever they want without a fixed schedule.
-You just log into the app whenever you want to work and then log out when you're done.
+Drivers with this service job can deliver food whenever they want without a fixed schedule.
+You just log into the app each week whenever you want to make food delivery trips and then log out when you're done.

 Can You Drive for Uber with a DUI?
 How about Lyft?

-Not if you've had the DUI within the past 7 years.
-If it is a DUI from.
-Say, 8 years ago or more, Uber and Lyft will not hire you.
+Not if you've had the DUI within the past seven years.
+Uber or Lyft will not hire you.